mcasperson/OctopusReleaseDiff/README.md

 * `Variables.ScopeChanged` is a comma separated list of variables changed in this release.
 * `Variables[<variable name and index>].Changed` is a JSON representation of the named variable whose value has changed.
 * `Variables[<variable name and index>].ScopeChanged` is a JSON representation of the named variable whose scope has changed.
+* `Packages.Added` is a comma separated list of packages that where added by the new release.
+* `Packages.Removed` is a comma separated list of packages that where removed by the new release.